-Abstract- Petrol scarcity is a malady and a serious economic problem in Nigeria.
+Abstract-Petrol scarcity is a malady and a serious economic problem in Nigeria.
 Successive governments have, often times, used it as a case for political advances, yet petrol scarcity remained an undefeatable macroeconomic monster in Nigeria.

-The need for petrol, its availability and affordability is obviously important especially as the risks and its attendant effects are undesirable, hence this investigation with focus on strategic management approaches for minimizing its occurrence.
-From the analysis, excessive corruption, mismanagement of government treasury, etc., were found as causes of petrol scarcity while socioeconomic unrest, hike in transport fare, retardation of economic growth, etc were found as its associated risks.
-Also government strategies of task force formation, downstream sector reforms, etc were found to have significant mitigating effect on petrol scarcity.
-Consequently, the use of balanced score card, SWOT analyses etc were recommended as potent strategic approaches for managing and forestalling petrol scarcity in Nigeria.
+The need for petrol, its availability and affordability is obviously important especially as the risks and its 26 attendant effects are undesirable, hence this investigation with focus on strategic management approaches for 27 minimizing its occurrence.
+From the analysis, excessive corruption, mismanagement of government treasury, etc., 28 were found as causes of petrol scarcity while socioeconomic unrest, hike in transport fare, retardation of economic 29 growth, etc were found as its associated risks.
+Also government strategies of task force formation, downstream 30 sector reforms, etc were found to have no significant mitigating effect on petrol scarcity.
+Consequently, the use 31 of balanced score card, SWOT analyses etc were recommended as potent strategic approaches for managing and 32 forestalling petrol scarcity in Nigeria.
+33 become a recurrent dilemma in the nation's economy.
+The situation is becoming more complex and dramatic especially given the current security challenges facing the nation.
+Pump price of petrol in Nigeria are no longer determined by government fiat (where at all times, petrol is found in the filling stations), but at the discretion of the independent petrol marketers.
+It appears that the more serious and committed the government is poised to put an end to petrol scarcity, the more slippery the problem becomes.

-Keywords: risk management, strategic management, petrol scarcity, good governance, economic performance.
+34 Keywords: risk management, strategic management, petrol scarcity, good governance, economic performance.